 Have you ever wondered where the term “air conditioning” came from?
-North Carolina native Stuart Cramer actually coined the term all the way back in 1906 while touting the technology’s benefits at an Asheville convention for cotton manufacturers.1
+North Carolina native Stuart Cramer coined the term back in 1906 while touting the technology’s benefits at an Asheville convention for cotton manufacturers.1

-At that time, Cramer was primarily interested in how humidity control and ventilating equipment could benefit the production in cotton mills.
-But today, most North Carolinians have air conditioning in their homes to keep cool in the state’s famously muggy summers.
+At that time, Cramer was primarily interested in how humidity control and ventilating equipment could benefit production in cotton mills.
+But today, most North Carolinians have air conditioning to keep cool in the state’s famously muggy summers.
 And even with milder winters, home heating is still essential when temperatures drop into the 40s and 50s.

-As an HVAC contractor in this state, you’re likely to have plenty of jobs on your hands.
+As an HVAC contractor in this state, you’ll likely have plenty of jobs.
 But before you can start working, you’ll need a North Carolina HVAC license.
 That requires professional experience and passing an exam.
 Learn more about how to get an HVAC license in North Carolina in this guide, which covers the following: